brson/ctrs/README.md

 Criteria will expand over time.
 Currently:

-* Must pass 'rustc -F unstable -F deprecated -F unstable_features'
+* Must pass 'rustc -F deprecated -F unstable_features'
+* Must pass 'rustc -F deprecated -F unstable_features --test'
 * No 'extern crate' (i.e. only std)
+* No FFI

 Run `./stab.py` on a Rust file to see if it is a candidate.